CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 Please discuss testing under the channel #testing.
 If you need to be invited to Slack (you cannot join our Slack despite logging into your account), contact siri.laronningen@kreftregisteret.no.

-### Beta timeline

-We ask that you complete the beta testing by Wednesday 2020-09-23.
-"Completing" means running through the R script and either ending up with the end results as intended, or encountering a problem which cannot be resolved without susbtantial changes on the R packages.
-However, you may be asked to re-install packages if the dev team can easily fix notable problems in then even during the beta.
-Please contact the R package authors on the NORDCAN slack if you encounter problems or unexpected results.

-Link to NORDCAN Slack: https://cancerregistr-hhd6843.slack.com Please discuss testing under the channel #testing.
-If you need to be invited to Slack (you cannot join our Slack despite logging into your account), contact siri.laronningen@kreftregisteret.no.

-### Datasets in beta

-For this beta, you only need to have the columns marked "NORDCAN" in the "Mandatory NORDCAN/JRC" column in the table under "Call for data - Incidence".
-The JRC-only columns are not used anywhere in our current system.
-If applicable, any column that you don't have at all in your data, you should mark missing for all records (e.g. grade may not be available for all participants).
-For other datasets you should collect all columns as requested.

-### What to expect

-In this beta test we mainly want to see how far we can get with the current versions of our R packages.
-It is expected that something will not work as intended.
-If R emits any errors or warnings, contact the package authors.
-Let us also know if the results make very little sense to you.
-We will look at the actual resulting statistics more carefully in the next release.
-We have also _not_ prioritised performance in this release, so you can expect e.g. the run on processing the cancer record dataset to take 5-20 minutes and the statistics run to take over an hour.
-However, the intention is that you should not run out of memory during any computation.
-If you do, please contact the dev team on Slack.

 ## Files and folders